Gandi24/django-sem/README.txt

 	...
 	)

-2. Add your authentication certificate to your settings.
+2. Add default charset and your authentication certificate to your settings.
+DEFAULT_CHARSET = 'utf-8'
-AUTH_CERT = "resources/cert.pem"
+AUTH_CERT = "media/cert.pem"

 This is the highest available cert in cery-chain.